fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 ##### Run Notebook
 Click notebook `3_generate.ipynb` in jupterLab UI and run jupyter notebook.

-# Extensions
+## Exercises

 This section lists some ideas for extending the tutorial that you may wish to explore.

-- Contrived Seed Text.
+- **Contrived Seed Text.
 Hand craft or select seed text and evaluate how the seed text impacts the generated text, specifically the initial words or sentences generated.
-- Simplify Vocabulary.
+- **Simplify Vocabulary.
 Explore a simpler vocabulary, perhaps with stemmed words or stop words removed.
-- Data Cleaning.
+- **Data Cleaning.
 Consider using more or less cleaning of the text, perhaps leave in some punctuation or perhaps replacing all fancy names with one or a handful.
 Evaluate how these changes to the size of the vocabulary impact the generated text.
-- Tune Model.
+- **Tune Model.
 Tune the model, such as the size of the embedding or number of memory cells in the hidden layer, to see if you can develop a better model.
-- Deeper Model.
+- **Deeper Model.
 Extend the model to have multiple LSTM hidden layers, perhaps with dropout to see if you can develop a better model.
-- Develop Pre-Trained Embedding.
+- **Develop Pre-Trained Embedding.
 Extend the model to use pre-trained Word2Vec vectors to see if it results in a better model.
-- Use GloVe Embedding.
+- **Use GloVe Embedding.
 Use the GloVe word embedding vectors with and without fine tuning by the network and evaluate how it impacts training and the generated words.
-- Sequence Length.
+- **Sequence Length.
 Explore training the model with different length input sequences, both shorter and longer, and evaluate how it impacts the quality of the generated text.
-- Reduce Scope.
+- **Reduce Scope.
 Consider training the model on one book (chapter) or a subset of the original text and evaluate the impact on training, training speed and the resulting generated text.
-- Sentence-Wise Model.
+- **Sentence-Wise Model.
 Split the raw data based on sentences and pad each sentence to a fixed length (e.g. the longest sentence length).

-If you explore any of these extensions, I'd love to know.

 #### Further Reading